vahidhedayati/RemoteSSH/README.md

-And now finally a big thank you to Burt Beckwith for all his input and making this a lot more flexible than was originally written.
+And now finally a big thank you to Burt Beckwith for adding so much flexibility to the global configuration and additional groovy calls.